 Museum has 4 halls and a corridor making an attempt to bring the tribal life alive for visitors.
 A plant-lined corridor takes you to the museum entrance which has traditional murals on all its sides.
 The long corridor shows the dioramas of various tribes through the important life events like festivals, acts of animal sacrifice, marriages, polling during elections.

 On the other side, there is a collection of garments from various tribes.
 Showcasing the colors, weaves, and patterns they use.
 Three doors from the corridor will lead you to three rooms that showcase the artifacts and items of everyday use.
 There are garments, masks, jewelry, arms like arrows.
-Axes and bhalas, stone tools, hunting gear, jars, and bundles of medicines or Jadi bootis used.
+Axes and Bhallas, stone tools, hunting gear, jars, and bundles of medicines or Jadi Bootis used.
 Bamboo articles, household items, musical instruments like Nagaras and flutes and dholak.
-And chab, bags, ropes.
-If you imagine those items in use, you can have a mental picture of the life of a tribal.
+And Chab, bags, ropes.
+If you imagine those items in use, you can have a mental picture of the life of a Tribal.

 One of the halls shows small sized dioramas depicting the everyday life of various tribes.
 Through their natural environment, their garments, their homes and their day to day activities.
 Interestingly a lot of them show women working with their infants tied around them.
 They weave, they make ropes, they cook, they dance, they play, they love, they bond, they flirt, they farm, they sell and they at times dress only using extensive jewelry.